mrtabaa/obsidian-class/Programming/GitHub.md

 2. Put [.gitignore](https://github.com/mrtabaa/HealthApp/blob/dotnet6/.gitignore) in your project's root folder
 3. **git init :** Sets the desired folder as the initialized folder to work on.
 4. Commit as First setup message
-5. Push first git OR Publish to github
+5. Push first git OR Publish to GitHub

 NOTE:
 Name the repo exactly the same as the project root folder